 It took five months since the day of the interview before we finally received the long awaited package that held our passports with the answer of the Canadian Immigration office.
 We were excited, but also very nervous to find out what the answer was going to be.
 Although we knew we had done everything that was required from us, there was still this little doubt in our minds that our immigration application may not have been approved, because of our deportation from the USA.

 Imagine our immense relief when we opened our passports and saw it stamped with a permanent resident visa!!
 We couldn't stop smiling for the rest of our stay in Suriname! :) Two weeks later we prepared to leave, on our way to a new life in Canada... and arrived here just a little under three years ago.
 Soon we will be eligible to apply for our Canadian citizenship.
 We can hardly wait! :)

 In all it took about one whole year from the beginning of the Canadian Immigration process to finally receiving the passports.
 This is considered fairly quick for people coming from countries of the western hemisphere (under which Suriname falls).
 We think that it's due to us spending fifteen years in the US and then getting deported, which totally disrupted our lives, and that may have placed us in a bit of an urgent situation.
-Check out processing times for your country and in your category here.
+Check out processing times here.